- Books, Literature, and Writing»

 Liz told her to stop obsessing, of course she'd handled it well.
 Perfectly, in fact.
 Christina felt better when she heard that word.
 Christina loved that word.
 Perfect was like the Colorado snow, like 100% on a test, like the figure of every celebrity she'd ever seen on TV.
 Perfect was white and pure and beautiful.
 Perfect was Darren.
 Of course it was.
 Everybody said so.

 The ride up to the slopes was okay - Darren talked mainly about himself, so Christina didn't have to think too hard about what to say.
 He told Christina that he was planning on staying with the lacrosse team long enough to get a college scholarship, but that he could take it or leave it.
 He laughed when he said it, as if to say that he was proud of the fact that he had dedicated 4 years of his life to something he could care less about.
-As Christina started to talk about herself, he didn't hear her and went on talking about the last time they'd won the championship and how it had been all thanks to him and how all the scouts were coming after him so he'd just told them all to take a number.
+As Christina started to talk about herself, he went on talking about the last time they'd won the championship and how it had been all thanks to him and how all the scouts were coming after him so he'd just told them all to take a number.
 He laughed after he said that too.
 He explained that the girl she didn't know from Simpson Prep was his ex-girlfriend from last semester.
 He explained that she was a real bitch and that he only pretended to like her now because his buddies gave him a hard time over his breaking up with her, since she was one of the most popular girls at Simpson.
 They sped past a farm with a snow family in front of the barn.
 For a minute, she thought of Larry and his brother and their snow man.
 She laughed to herself.
 She didn't know Darren could hear her.

 "What's your problem?"
 He glanced at her over his driving arm.